ibm-cloud-docs/containers/cs_encrypt.md

 1. Install the etcd CLI (`etcdctl`) version 3 or higher.
     1. Download the release package for your operating system from the [etcd project ![External link icon](../icons/launch-glyph.svg "External link icon")](https://github.com/etcd-io/etcd/releases).
-    2. Unzip and move the `etcdctl` binary file to the location of your binary files, such as the following example.
+    2. Extract and move the `etcdctl` binary file to the location of your binary files, such as the following example.
         ```
         mv Downloads/etcd-v3.3.13-darwin-amd64/etcdctl /usr/local/bin/etcdctl
         ```